TRANSPORTATION OR TRANSFORMATION?

 Perhaps we can say that our soul is what we are as a unique person.
 It is our soul that makes decisions.
 Our spirit reflects the decisions made by our soul.
 If our soul chooses to be morally filthy, then our spirit reflects that filthiness.

-The soul that sins shall die.
+The soul who sins shall die (Ezekiel 18:4).
 The death spoken of here is separation from the Life and blessing of God.
 When we place our faith in the Lord Jesus Christ and cooperate with the Spirit of God, the Kingdom law that the sinning soul shall die is suspended while we are being transformed morally.
 If we as a Christian continue to sin, do not cooperate with the Spirit of God each day, we will come under condemnation and die spiritually, preventing the redemption of our body.

 In the same way, I tell you, there is rejoicing in the presence of the angels of God over one sinner who repents.
 (Luke 15:10)